 - Deploy Policies-Click this button after creating or modifying an Application Control policy to have it immediately take effect.
-This avoids waiting for the policy deployment interval. - Schedule objects-Click these objects and select from the drop-down box to sort by the blocked or allow option, so you can display your policies for each time by action. - Search-When creating policies, you can use the search field to find the applications you want to add to your policy rules.
+This avoids waiting for the policy deployment interval. - Work and Leisure Time filters-Click these filters and select from the drop-down box to sort by the blocked or allow option, so you can display your policies for each time by action. - Collapse and expand category-The Expand icon (≥) allows you to see the contents of all the application category.
+The Collapse icon (≥) allows you to close all application categories. - Search-When creating policies, you can use the search field to find the applications you want to add to your policy rules.